senorcodecat/tots/readme.md

 * javascript upload profile image + square crop!
 * edit profile on mobile is super ugly
 * edit posts on mobile is EVEN UGLIER
+* need to look into client side image resizing as some large ones crash the app!
+* square crop avatar images